More rain, more dead: Harvey floods keeps Houston paralyzed

 Turner has repeatedly defended the decision and did so again Monday, insisting that a mass evacuation of millions of people by car was a greater risk than enduring the storm.

-“Both the county judge and I sat down together and decided that we were not in direct path of the storm, of the hurricane, and the safest thing to do was for people to stay put, make the necessary preparations.
+“Both the county judge and I sat down together and decided that we were not in the direct path of the storm, of the hurricane, and the safest thing to do was for people to stay put, make the necessary preparations.
+I believe that some people contacted a Minneapolis Waterproofing company (or one more local to Houston), to try and protect their homes and businesses.
+Lots of people decided to put sandbags outside their houses to try and prevent water from getting in too.
 I have no doubt that the decision we made was the right decision.”

 He added, “Can you imagine if millions of people had left the city of Houston and then tried to come back in right now?”